Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Categorization by Input Processing

 \subsubsection{Problem of blurry details}

-The second problem with all-pixel methods is that they may cause blurred reconstructions in complex-structured regions.
+The second limitation of original all-pixel methods is that they may cause blurred reconstructions in complex-structured regions.
 We believe that the reasons mainly lie in three.
 (1) The convolutional models process patch-based input, which means that all normal points will mutually affect each other and cause blurring, especially in high-frequency areas.
 (2) The widely used Euclidean-based loss functions can hardly constrain the high-frequency (\emph{i.e.}, complex-structured) representations, because of the “regression-to-the-mean” problem \cite{isola2017image}, which results in blurry and over-smoothed images.
 (3) Previous network architectures pass the input through high-low-high resolutions, \emph{i.e.}, through an encoder-decoder architecture, which leads to the loss of prediction details and causes blurring.

-In this regard, two different strategies are proposed to deal with the problem of blurred reconstruction in all-pixel methods.
-The first approach is to employ adaptive loss for different kinds of surfaces.
-Attention-PSN \cite{ju2020pay} is the first to propose an attention-weighted loss to produce detailed reconstructions, as follows:
+In this regard, two different strategies were proposed to deal with the problem of blurred reconstruction in all-pixel methods.
+The first approach was to employ adaptive loss for different kinds of surfaces.
+Attention-PSN \cite{ju2020pay} was the first to propose an attention-weighted loss to produce detailed reconstructions, as follows:

-which learns a higher weight for the detail-preserving gradient loss $\mathcal{L}_{\mathrm{gradient}}$ and a lower weight for the cosine loss $\mathcal{L}_{\mathrm{normal}}$ for high-frequency regions.
-As shown in Fig. \ref{figattentionpsn}, Attention-PSN \cite{ju2020pay} learns an attention map from input images, whose pixel values become the weights of the attention-weighted loss.
+which learned a higher weight $(w)$ for the detail-preserving gradient loss $\mathcal{L}_{\mathrm{gradient}}$ and a lower weight $(1 - w)$ for the cosine loss $\mathcal{L}_{\mathrm{normal}}$ for high-frequency regions.
+As shown in Fig. \ref{figattentionpsn}, Attention-PSN \cite{ju2020pay} learned an attention map from input images, whose pixel values became the weights of the attention-weighted loss.
 However, the surface materials of an object may change rapidly in a flat or smooth region, which affects the gradient loss with a large weight in the region and dilutes the penalty on surface normals.
-Therefore, Ju \emph{et al.} further employed the above double-gate observation normalization to eliminate the influence of spatially-varying surface materials, namely NormAttention-PSN \cite{ju2022Normattention}.
-On the other hand, the second approach is to preserve the high-resolution features via novel network architectures.
-With this approach, CHR-PSN \cite{ju2022learning} proposes a parallel network structure for maintaining both deep features and high-resolution details of surface normals, inspired by the High-resolution Net (HR-Net) \cite{sun2019deep} for human pose estimation.
-Full-resolution features can always be preserved in the network, avoiding features passing layers from high to low resolution and blurring.
+Therefore, Ju \emph{et al.} further employed the above double-gate observation normalization to eliminate the influence of spatially varying surface materials, namely NormAttention-PSN \cite{ju2022Normattention}.